AntonioWeb-dev/WritingStreamsWithFSandWebsockets/README.md

 # Writing Streams With fs and Websockets
-  This code it is a simple example of how could write a file through websockets
+  This code it is a simple example of how could write a file through streams and websockets

 # How this code work
   <strong>First</strong>: Create a server using express and the module http, then create new instance of websockets to create a real-time server.<br/>